The idea of undergoing surgery can be stressful. But the reality certainly doesn't have to be when you come to the Kennedy Surgery Center.

 Charges and Billing

-The Kennedy Surgical Center handles more than 600 cases each month, and accepts most major medical insurances.
-Many managed care plans also cover the full cost of procedures done at the Surgical Center.
+The Kennedy Surgery Center handles more than 600 cases each month, and accepts most major medical insurances.
+Many managed care plans also cover the full cost of procedures done at the Surgery Center.
 Your insurance carrier will be billed for the amount of your charges, minus any co-payment or deductible.
-The Kennedy Surgical Center fee includes charges for operating room and recovery room service and most materials and supplies provided by the Center.
+The Kennedy Surgery Center fee includes charges for operating room and recovery room service and most materials and supplies provided by the Center.
 Depending upon your insurance plan, the fee may not include charges for services provided by your surgeon, anesthesiologist, pathologist or radiologist.
 Some fees may be billed separately.